boxbot6/boxbot6.github.io/README.md

 # boxbot6.github.io
-Access to my github.oi root for adding files
+Access to my github.oi root for adding files there.